Beaches & Coastal Management

 Horse riding is not permitted within any Council Esplanades down to the high water mark.

-A designated horse exercise area is located at Pallarenda from the 3 Mile Creek car park south to Beach Access number 10 where the dog off leash area begins.
+A designated horse exercise area is located at Pallarenda from the 3 Mile Creek car park south to Beach Access 10 where the dog off leash area begins.